ImreOlajos/SID-Article/SID-Article.md

 | Bit 6 (`$40`) | High pass        |
 | Bit 7 (`$80`) | Mute channel 3   |

-The low nybble of this register controls the main volume of the SID.
+The low nibble of this register controls the main volume of the SID.
 There is a little bit of leakage though, so even when you set it to 0 it passes through a little amount of sound.
-However, the more important fact about this nybble is that it causes a little shift in the output signal.
+However, the more important fact about this nibble is that it causes a little shift in the output signal.
 The bigger the volume the more the offset is.
 Since the 1980s this artifact was utilized to play digital samples (or 'digis').
 This effect is much less noticable in the refined 8580